 And if you have the impression that bad videogame translations are a thing of the past, think again.
 Studios take video game localization much more seriously these days.
 That said, some stinkers still slip through the cracks.

 For example, consider Sword Art Online: Hollow Fragment for the Playstation Vita.
 Released in 2014, Destructoid called it “the true Engrish World Champion.”
-Sample lines include “Would not doing other thing else and focus on attacking be better?” and “Maybe the change in environment is being good stimulation.”
+Sample lines include “Would not be doing the other thing else and focus on attacking be better?” and “Maybe the change in environment is being good stimulation.”

 This shows the importance of using qualified translators.
 We like to pick on Google Translate, but this time, it was all human error.
 According to Destructoid,